Cold Enough For Snow

 Fiction by Jessica Au

-A mother and daughter travel from abroad to meet in Tokyo: they walk along the canals through the autumn evenings, escape the typhoon rains, share meals in small cafes and restaurants, and visit galleries to see some of the city’s most radical modern art.
+Winner of the inaugural Novel Prize, Cold Enough for Snow, is an elegant and subtle exploration of the mysteries of our relationships to others.
+A mother and daughter travel from abroad to Tokyo: they walk along the canals through the autumn evenings, escape the typhoon rains, share meals in small cafes and restaurants, and visit galleries to see some of the city’s contemporary art.
 All the while, they talk: about the weather, horoscopes, clothes, and objects, about family, distance, and memory.
 But uncertainties abound.
-Who is really speaking here—is it only the daughter?
-And what is the real reason behind this elliptical, perhaps even spectral journey?
+Who is really speaking?
+And what is the real reason for this elliptical, perhaps even spectral journey?
 At once a careful reckoning and an elegy, Cold Enough for Snow questions whether any of us speak a common language, which dimensions can contain love, and what claim we have to truly know another’s inner world.